rkdarst/modular-code-development/talk.md

 ---

+layout: false

 ## Modularity...

 Do you want to use your stuff twice or more?

 Or does reinventing the wheel every time sound fun?

+And do you want to spend as long understanding your code as you spent writing it?

 Modularity is a primary concept for reusable -and understandable- code.

 ---

-Modularity is not automatic.
+## Modularity is not automatic.
 There is a cost, and a payoff:

 <img src="img/development-speed.svg" style="width: 80%;"/>